-Guanfacine is taken as a tablet by mouth.
-The tablets shouldn’t be crushed, chewed, or broken before swallowing.
+Guanfacine ER or Intuniv should be taken as a tablet by mouth.
+The tablets should not be crushed, chewed, or broken before swallowing.

-Over the next four to seven weeks, the dose may be slowly increased based on the child’s age and weight.
+Over the next 4 to 7 weeks, the dose may be slowly increased based on the child’s age and weight.
 Your child will be monitored for any side effects during this time.

-The maximum dosage is between 4 to 7 mg per day depending on the child’s weight and age.
+The maximum dosage is between 5 mg and 7 mg per day depending on the child’s weight and age.